FabioArnez/ViT-Classification/pretrained_models/README.md

 To properly load the parameters of a ViT pre-trained model into a `vit-pytorch` ViT DNN, we need to perform two modifications in the `vit.py`.
 To this end, we recommend coping the script `vit.py` in the local project.
 The modifications are the following:

-1. Add `qkv_bias` parameter in the Attention class.
+1. Add the `qkv_bias` parameter in the Attention class and enable the use of the parameters through the `ViT` class.
 2. In the `ViT` class use `nn.Conv2d` for the `to_patch_embedding` layer:

     ```python